 Have you been charged with a criminal offence?

 In Victoria, most criminal offences are dealt with in the Magistrates’ Court.
-The Court which is allocated is usually the Court which is closest to where the alleged offence took place.
+The Court which is allocated is usually the Court that is closest to where the alleged offence took place.

 It is important that you bring any documents you have received with you to your consultation and promptly inform your lawyer of any further documents that you may receive.